Wells Fargo | Senior Software Engineer - Big Data Tooling & API Development | SELIN, NJ, CHARLOTTE, NC, DALLAS, TX | 10+ years | Best in Industry

 Question:

-Tell me about a time when you had to make a difficult trade-off between cost, quality, and speed in a project.
-How did you decide?
+Tell me about a time when you had to manage a project with significant regulatory or compliance requirements.
+How did you ensure compliance?

 Answer: